LydiaSheenR/hello-world/Java1Lab2Exercise5GitLog.md

-Exercise 5: Create a repo on GitHub that contains a markdown file that answers these questions:
+# This is a MArkdownfile with answers to "Exercise 5: Create a repo on GitHub that contains a markdown file that answers these questions:"

 1. How do you see the files changed within each commit from git log?